nazar-shcherbyna/nazar-shcherbyna/README.md

 ### Hi there 👋, my name is Nazar.

-I am a Frontend engineer from Ukraine 🇺🇦, but currently live in Slovakia 🇸🇰.
+I am a Frontend engineer from Ukraine 🇺🇦.

-I enjoy examine WEB technologies and reading CS books.
+I enjoy examining WEB technologies and reading CS books.

-- 📫 You can reach me on:
+- 📫 You can reach me at:
   * [LinkedIn](https://www.linkedin.com/in/nazar-shcherbyna/)
   * nazar.shcherbyna.own@gmail.com